Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

 ## ROS Environment

+1. Follow these steps if using ROS (melodic or noetic):

 1. Download and copy the [TCP Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) package to the `src` folder in your Catkin workspace.

 1. Navigate to your Catkin workspace and run `catkin_make && source devel/setup.bash`.
 Ensure there are no errors.